appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls09-functions.md

 ---
 id: ls09-functions
 title: Functions in Dart
-summary: A function in Dart is a block of code that performs a specific task and can be called or invoked from other parts of the program.
+description: A function in Dart is a block of code that performs a specific task and can be called or invoked from other parts of the program.
 Functions can take zero or more parameters and can return a value.
 They are used to organize and modularize code, making it easier to read, maintain, and reuse.
 ---

 A function in Dart is a block of code that performs a specific task and can be called or invoked from other parts of the program.
 Functions can take zero or more parameters and can return a value.
 They are used to organize and modularize code, making it easier to read, maintain, and reuse.